Kendrick Bourne Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 Matchup vs. Buffalo

-- Bourne is averaging 22.7 receiving yards per game in three career matchups against the Bills, 9.8 fewer than his receiving yards prop bet over/under for Saturday's game (32.5).
+- In his three matchups against the Bills, Bourne's 22.7 receiving yards average is 9.8 less than his over/under for Saturday's game (32.5).

 Recent Performances

-- In last week's outing against the Dolphins, Bourne picked up 24 yards on three receptions.
+- In last week's outing against the Dolphins, Bourne totaled 24 yards on three receptions.

+- Bourne has put up 10 catches for 133 yards over his last three outings.
+He was targeted 14 times and averages 44.3 receiving yards.

 Bourne's New England Teammates